Nigerian Institute of Transport Technology

 Our Offices

 ABUJA OFFICE: Plot 487 Cadastral Zone B10, Daki-Biyu District, Abuja-Nigeria.
-Phone : 08032361321 Email: abuja@nitt.gov.ng
+Phone: 08032361321 Email: abuja@nitt.gov.ng

-LAGOS OFFICE: No. 9, African Church Close, Off Coker Road, Ilupeju Lagos Phone : 08038373833 Email: lagos@nitt.gov.ng
+LAGOS OFFICE: No. 9, African Church Close, Off Coker Road, Ilupeju Lagos.
+Phone: 08038373833 Email: lagos@nitt.gov.ng

 KANO OFFICE: Dawakin Kudu Local Govt.
-Kano State Phone: 08036428107 Email: kano@nitt.gov.ng
+Kano State.
+Phone: 08036428107 Email: kano@nitt.gov.ng

-PORT HARCOURT OFFICE: Federal Secretariat, Port Harcourt, Rivers State.
+PORT HARCOURT OFFICE: No. 11, Load Emmanuel Close, Rumuomasi, Opposite Airforce Base Gate, Port Harcourt State.
 Phone: 08030955819 Email: ph@nitt.gov.ng

 GOMBE OFFICE: Along Gombe-Yola Highway, Kumo, Akko Local Govt.
 Gombe State.
 Phone: 08032508107 Email: gombe@nitt.gov.ng

-EBONYI OFFICE: Edda Efifo, Ebonyi State.
-Phone: 08063035873 Email: ebonyi@nitt.gov.ng
+EBONYI OFFICE: Along Akanu Ibiam Federal Polytechnic Road, Ebunwana, Edda, Ebonyi State.
+Phone: 08035798473 Email: ebonyi@nitt.gov.ng